adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 ## Final thought

 If an element's style needs changing based on its state, we should add an extra class to apply the differences.
-When necessary, use ARIA attributes for assistive technologyy, not for styling.
+When necessary, use ARIA attributes for assistive technology, not for styling.
 In doing so we employ a consistent and inclusive approach to styling.